 - The decisions of the judging panel are final and no correspondence will be entered into.

-- The jury members are professionals of Information, Computer Sciences Technologies, Robotics and Electronics.
+- The jury members are professionals of Information, Computer Sciences Technologies.

-- Each registered Scratch competitor will receive a certificate of participation.
+- Each registered Scratch will receive a participation certificate.

-- Each awarded coach/competitor/ school will receive an awarding certificate.
+- Each awarded coach/competitor/ school will receive an award certificate.

 - There will be separate awards for :